jmchuma/URLinator/README.md

     + URLs without an scheme (the _whatever://_ at the beginning) are treated as search terms and sent to Google search engine.

+In thinking about the clipboard thing so it may or may not be in the final version.

 Installation
 ------------

-For the time being the extension is not available on Chrome Web Store (and I don't know if it will ever be) so go to the [download page](URLinator/downloads "Download page") and grab the latest version.
+For the time being the extension is not available on Chrome Web Store (and I don't know if it will ever be) so go to the
+[download page](URLinator/downloads "Download page") and grab the latest version.

 Usage
 -----